shalikadulaj/IoT-Mini-Project-1/README.md

 username@grenoble:~/RIOT/$ cd
 username@grenoble:~$ sudo ethos_uhcpd.py m3-1 tap0 2001:660:5307:3100::1/64
 ```
-The network is finally configured:
+The network is finally configured and you will see similar response like below:

 ```ruby
 net.ipv6.conf.tap0.forwarding = 1